robertvava/AIF360_with_crossvalidation/README.md

   The protected attribute investigated in this analysis is ‘sex : female’ There are 48842 datapoints in total.

   The AIF360 library provides a handy function which transforms non-binary variables and combines multiple categories into one-hot encoded variables.
 There are specially defined functions for both Adult and German Datasets.
   Additional pre-processing has been effectuated on both datasets, using the MinMax scaler.
 This scaler transforms each feature x to a given range.
-The formula for this scaler is:

   An important feature of a successful machine learning model is the ability to generalize to novel data.
 The risk of overfitting is high when the model is being trained on the same sample data.